 *Photo courtesy of Bill Gladstone Geneology, with thanks.

-In Canada - and the suburbs of Toronto in particular - most of the bungalows were built just before and just after WWII, to house those working in war-related industries.
+In Canada – and the suburbs of Toronto in particular – most of the bungalows were built just before and just after WWII, to house those working in war-related industries.
 They were often federally funded and based on government-approved floor plans.
-(Have you read my post on the birth of Toronto’s suburbs Exploring COVID-19, Urban Planning And Toronto Real Estate?)
-These bungalows were usually simply adorned and smartly laid out; they had a low, unfinished basement, a large, central living/dining space, a small utilitarian kitchen, a single washroom, and one bedroom (or sometimes two).
-Those designed with a steeply pitched roof were often sold with an unfinished attic that had the potential to accomodate another two bedrooms in the future.
+(Have you read my post on the birth of Toronto’s suburbs, entitled, Exploring COVID-19, Urban Planning And Toronto Real Estate?)
+These bungalows were usually simply adorned and smartly laid out; they had a low, unfinished basement, a large, central living/dining space, a small utilitarian kitchen, a single washroom, and a one-bedroom (or sometimes two).
+Those designed with a steeply pitched roof were often sold with an unfinished attic that had the potential to accommodate another two bedrooms in the future.
 Their design simplicity is intentional; as with the bungalows originally built in Bagal, the housing type was favoured in Canada because it took less time and less money to build.
 As such, they grew in popularity as soldiers returned from war and were great starter homes for young families.

 Did you know over 46,000 bungalows were constructed across the country during that period?
 Here’s the Globe & Mail’s, “By The (Pattern) Book: How The Humble Mid-Century Bungalow Shaped Canadian Neighbourhoods” as well as “HISTORY CORNER: Wartime Houses Built For Workers, Returning Soldiers” on Toronto.com.

 Today, bungalows are a popular choice for people with mobility issues, single and 2-person households, and for those aging in place.
 Because of their efficient design, bungalows are more economical to cool and heat.
-However, today their small footprint and age leave few options for renovation or upgrading - at least without extensive investment, and the capital to expand up, or out.
+However, today their small footprint and age leave few options for renovation or upgrading – at least without extensive investment, and the capital to expand up, or out.
 So, if your intention is to sell, what should your plan of action be?
-Let's discuss.

 Consider Recent Area Sales For Similar Properties